New Zealand E-crime Lab Virus

 Video showing how to start Windows 8 in "Safe Mode with Networking":

-Log in to the account that is infected with New Zealand E-crime Lab virus.
+Log in to the account infected with New Zealand E-crime Lab virus.
 Start your Internet browser and download a legitimate anti-spyware program.
 Update the anti-spyware software and start a full system scan.
-Remove all the entries that it detects.
+Remove all entries detected.

 Video showing how to remove ransomware virus using "Safe Mode with Command Prompt" and "System Restore":